 What will we cover?

 - The important factors involved in a healthy diet

 - The reasons for the recommended number of portions of fruit and vegetables

 - What role do antioxidants play in your nutrition?

 - What can you eat to help overcome stress?

 - Benefits/negative effects of a variety of foods

 - The effects of caffeine, soya and aspartame

 By the end of this course you should be able to...

-- Identify factors involved in gaining a healthy diet
+Identify factors involved in developing a healthy diet